stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-Stemming strips suffixes based on rules.
-Lemmatization gives you the original form (lemma) - the actual word you'd find in a dictionary.
+The stem removal process involves removing the suffixes according to rules.
+The lemma gives you the root form (lemma) – the actual word in the dictionary.

-Take "running":
+For instance: "running"
 - Stemming: run
 - Lemmatization: run

-Now "better":
+However, the word "better":
-- Stemming: better (basically doesn't change)
+- Stemming: better (remains basically unchanged)
 - Lemmatization: good

 Lemmatization keeps more meaning because you're getting the real word, not just a chopped-up version.